-These monographs are part of a series of publications entitled The Convergence of Complementary, Alternative & Conventional Health Care, that has been developed as an educational resource for health professional by the Program on Integrative Medicine, University of North Carolina at Chapel Hill and supported by a grant from the National Center for Complementary and Alternative Medicine (NCCAM), National Institutes of Health.
+These monographs are part of a series of publications, The Convergence of Complementary, Alternative & Conventional Health Care, which has been developed as an educational resource for health professionals by the Program on Integrative Medicine, University of North Carolina at Chapel Hill and supported by a grant from the National Center for Complementary and Alternative Medicine (NCCAM), National Institutes of Health.

-This 15 minute DVD provides an overview of Traditional Chinese Medicine (TCM), illustrating the TCM approach to patient care.
+This 15-minute DVD provides an overview of Traditional Chinese Medicine (TCM), illustrating the TCM approach to patient care.
 For Westerners, it contrasts the divergent conceptions of life and health in the east and explains life’s fundamental forces, Yin-Yang.
 This learning module is intended for conventional health professionals and is suitable for laypersons.
-For more information, or to order a copy, contact the PIM office.